-South Humber Bank Energy Centre
+South Humber Bank Energy Centre Project

-The South Humber Bank Energy Centre would support around 50 permanent jobs and be capable of operating for around 30 years.
-This considerable investment, of around £300m, follows a recent major investment in the existing South Humber Bank Power Station to extend its operational life.
+SHBEC will provide approximately 50 permanent jobs, create around 600 jobs during construction and be capable of operating for around 30 years.
+It represents a significant investment by EPWM in North East Lincolnshire (approximately £300 million) and follows a recent major investment by EPUKI in the existing CCGT power station to extend its operational life.

-The Planning Permission
+April 2019 Planning Permission

 If you would like to receive updates via email please submit your email address using the box below.